computebender/benmunrome-articles/benmunrome-cicd-docker/benmunrome-cicd-docker.md

 # Setting up the CI/CD pipeline

 Even though I'd never be able to reach the ease of use of Vercel, I knew I wanted the process to be as automated as possible.
-I had \_\_ main goals for the pipeline:
+I had five main goals for the pipeline:

 1. Update the deployed site any time a change is made on the main branch.
 2. Build the Angular application using the build configuration for the optimizations it provided.